esyede/rakit/packages/docs/data/strings.md

 ### Str::lorem()

-This method generates dummy lorem-ipsum text.
+Generates dummy lorem-ipsum text.
 The first parameter is the number of sentences, the second is the maximum number of words per sentence (minimum `4`), and the third decides whether the first sentence uses the standard `Lorem ipsum dolor sit amet..` opening: